neoforged/Documentation/docs/gui/screens.md

 ```

 :::note
 When submitting the label, you do **not** need to specify the `leftPos` and `topPos` offset.
-Those have already been translated within the `PoseStack` so everything within this method is submitted relative to those coordinates.
+Those have already been translated within the `Matrix3x2fStack` so everything within this method is submitted relative to those coordinates.
 :::

 ## Registering an AbstractContainerScreen